Safe Shooting

 Where to Shoot Safely in the Northern Front Range:

 Participants who are new to sport shooting are encouraged to begin at a shooting range which has oversight by a Range Safety Officer.
 Beginning in a verified range helps new sport shooters learn safety protocol in a more controlled setting before deciding to engage in dispersed shooting.
-A list of shooting ranges in Colorado is available from Colorado Parks and Wildlife, and can be viewed in the map below.
+View a list of Colorado Parks and Wildlife shooting ranges in Colorado and the Arapaho and Roosevelt National Forests Recreational Sport Shooting Management Interactive Map.

 You should also be aware that though target shooting is allowed on most National Forest System lands, there are some regulations, restrictions, closures, and safety steps you should know before you shoot.
-For specific sport shooting regulations, restrictions and closure information on the Arapaho and Roosevelt National Forests, please visit https://www.fs.usda.gov/detail/arp/recreation.
-General sport shooting safety information can be found in the Partnership brochure below.
+For specific sport shooting regulations, restrictions and closure information on the Arapaho and Roosevelt National Forests, please visit the USFS Arapaho and Roosevelt National Forests & Pawnee National Grassland shooting page.
+General sport shooting safety information can be found in the Partnership brochures above.

 There are also a few places within the Partnership boundaries that currently DO NOT allow shooting sports to occur.
 Those are: